marcelmazon/rosicrucian-literature/en/books/the-silver-cord-and-seed-atoms.md

 Finally, in the lowest, the fourth or Earth Period, the Lords of Form were given charge of our evolution.
 The Lords of Form represent the constellation Scorpio; and the occult scientist really does mean that spiritual Intelligences did in actual fact come to our solar system from that far-off constellation which, with Sagittarius, lies between us and the center of our galaxy.
 The Lords of Mind from Sagittarius gave to mankind the seed atom, or germ of the mind as thought form; but later on in the Earth Period the Mercurians came to help us to develop that mind.
 The germ of mind was given to the PIONEERS of humankind in the Lemurian Epoch; then the germ of mind was given to the MASSES in the Atlantean Epoch.

 The masses of mankind received the germ of mind in the Atlantean Epoch.
 The germ of mind is the seed atom of the mind.
 The pioneers, however, received the germ of mind in Lemuria. ["In this Epoch (Lemurian)....the Lords of Mind GAVE the germ of Mind to the greater part of the pioneers...."--COSMO, p.
 265.]
 At the end of our evolution in the Vulcan Period, the mind will embody ALL powers of ALL the perfected lower vehicles.
-This is foreshown in the fact that, between embodiments of rebirths on Earth, the Ego takes with it into the Third Heaven the seed atoms of all of the four vehicles, and that the mid-region of
+This is foreshown in the fact that, between embodiments of rebirths on Earth, the Ego takes with it into the Third Heaven the seed atoms of all of the four vehicles, and that the mid-region of the World of Thought is called the REGION OF ARCHETYPAL FORCES, and the point where Spirit focuses into matter.

-Diagram

-the World of Thought is called the REGION OF ARCHETYPAL FORCES, and the point

-Diagram

-where Spirit focuses into matter.
 This region is the most important to the evolution of the seed atoms.
 Each seed atom is worked over and improved in each World Period.

-CHAPTER VII
-THE FUTURE OF MAN AND HIS SEED ATOMS
+### <h3 id="chapter-7">CHAPTER VII: THE FUTURE OF MAN AND HIS SEED ATOMS</h3>

 When, after receiving the germ of mind from the Lords of Mind from Sagittarius, infant mankind was led astray by the martian Lucifer Spirits, certain ones of the more advanced humanity of the planets Venus and Mercury came to our assistance.
 We say, a more advanced HUMANITY of those planets, because our life wave of Virgin Spirits (to the number of about sixty billion monads) is distributed on all the planets of out solar system, with the exception of the two outer "mystery" planets, so-called: Neptune and Pluto.
 Evolution differs from planet to planet, however, so the Egos are not all equal in development, the Venusians and Mercurians being ahead of earth humanity in civilization.
 However, even among these advanced races some were less advanced than others, and their backward ones, at first exiled, so to speak, to their moons, later were sent to earth to finish their karmic lessons here by aiding us.
 Meanwhile, the moons which once circled the two inner planets, dissolved and gradually were swept up into the asteroid belt, according to occult findings.
 Moons from other planets may also be there, as from Mars, Jupiter, and Saturn.